Port of Long Beach, California

 In an effort to help the public to better understand Port operations and how the Port benefits the Long Beach citizens it serves, Mr. Cordero also promoted an expanded Port community outreach program.

-He was recently appointed as the Port’s Representative to the Alameda Corridor Transportation Authority Governing Board and to the Governing Board of the Intermodal Container Transfer Facility-Joint Powers Authority for a five-year term.
+He serves as the Port’s representative to the Alameda Corridor Transportation Authority Governing Board and to the Governing Board of the Intermodal Container Transfer Facility-Joint Powers Authority.

-Previously, he served as an Executive Board member on the American Association of Port Authorities’ Latin American delegation and was instrumental in the development of policy urging greater cooperation and trade between North American and Latin American ports.
+Mr. Cordero was named Vice Chairman of the Board for the American Association of Port Authorities in October 2018.
+He previously served as an Executive Board member on AAPA’s Latin American delegation and was instrumental in the development of policy urging greater cooperation and trade between North American and Latin American ports.

 Mr. Cordero has practiced law for more than 30 years, specializing in workers’ compensation cases.
 He is a past member of the Federal Bar Association’s Central District, the Long Beach Bar Association and former Chairman of the Workers Compensation Committees for both the Long Beach Bar Association and the Mexican-American Bar Association for the County of Los Angeles.